-The line between exhibition of speed and garden-variety speeding can be blurry.
+The line between an exhibition of speed and garden-variety speeding can be blurry.

-It’s also common for police misconduct and/or racial profiling to be involved when someone is arrested for exhibition of speed.
-Forms of driving that would be ignored if they took place in wealthy white areas sometimes draw harsh police reactions in poorer, largely minority neighborhoods.
+It’s also common for police misconduct and/or racial profiling to be involved when someone is arrested for an exhibition of speed.
+Forms of driving that would be ignored if they took place in wealthy white areas sometimes draw harsh police officer reactions in poorer, largely minority neighborhoods.16

-If you are wrongly—and unjustly—accused of VC 23109(c) speed ex, you can successfully argue to the prosecutor or a jury that there is not enough evidence that you are guilty.
+If you are wrongly – and unjustly – accused of VC 23109(c) speed ex, you may be able to successfully argue to the prosecutor or a jury that there is not enough evidence that you are guilty.

 Exhibition of speed as a DUI plea bargain has a number of important advantages over a DUI conviction.
-These include:
+These include the following:

-According to Van Nuys DUI defense attorney John Murray16:
+According to Van Nuys DUI defense attorney John Murray:

 “Like the shorter probation period, the shorter maximum county jail sentence for an exhibition of speed plea bargain becomes especially critical in the event that you do something that would constitute a probation violation.
 If you get punished for a probation violation, the maximum sentence that could be imposed if the original conviction was for a speed ex is 90 days in jail.
 This is half or less of what you would otherwise be subject to if you were originally convicted of DUI.”

 A VC 23109(c) “speed ex” subjects you to a maximum $500 fine, whereas a California DUI subjects you to a maximum $1,000 fine.
-And once county penalty assessments get added, the base amount of the fine for DUI usually more than triples.
+Once county penalty assessments get added, the base amount of the fine for DUI usually more than triples.

 This is one of the most noteworthy differences between a DUI and an exhibition of speed.